Overview and Accreditation

 Goal: The goal of the BSN Program is to provide registered nurses with learning opportunities to acquire the knowledge base and skills to practice nursing at the professional level.

-- Assess the health/illness status of individuals, families, and communities throughout the lifespan utilizing a holistic perspective.
+- Assess the health/illness status of individuals, families, important others, and communities throughout the lifespan utilizing a holistic perspective.

-- Recognize how components of diversity impact health and health care.
+- Determine how components of diversity, equity, and inclusion impact health and health care.

-- Apply an ethical decision-making framework incorporating the ANA Professional Code of Ethics, professional standards, and an awareness of personal values in nursing practice.
+- Apply an ethical decision-making framework incorporating the ANA Professional Code of Ethics, professional standards, and an awareness of personal values and culture in nursing practice.

-- Apply an increased depth and breadth of knowledge in managing patients/clients with acute complex health problems.
+- Apply an increased depth and breadth of knowledge in managing the health of persons and populations.

 BSN Eligibility Requirements